 Ng Chong is founder and director of Campus Computing Centre (C3) at United Nations University (UNU) where he leads a talented team and joins forces with his team to enable business change and advance the distributed ICT infrastructure based on two far-reaching concepts: Global Office (one UNU computer wherever you go) and Global Classroom (a borderless campus).
 This is reflected in the development of new communication, collaboration, content and community technologies.

-In addition to fostering innovation, he brings his computing skills and knowledge to research initiatives within and beyond the boundaries of the data center.
+In addition to fostering innovation and providing leadership, he brings his computing skills and knowledge to research initiatives within and beyond the boundaries of the data center.
 He has played the role of Chief Technology Architect in the WEMS initiative (Wildlife Enforcement Monitoring System), providing a cloud computing blueprint for secure information sharing across borders.
 His work in this area won the support of the LATF and participating African countries where WEMS is currently deployed.
 More recently, he has focused on data mining to weave an “intranet of everything” for the University and the development of a learning platform for the Nexus project.

 Prior to focusing on the directorship and operations of the ICT infrastructure, he established the Media and Technology Laboratory at United Nations University to advance the vision and concepts of a global virtual university as well as develop cutting-edge learning technologies, including an award-winning video centered discussion tool.